 Expats relocating to Denver with children will be pleased to find that education and learning are priorities throughout the state of Colorado.
 This is exemplified by the fact that metro Denver has one of the highest per capita education levels in the USA.

 There is plenty of choice when it comes to schooling options in Denver.
-Both public and private schools offer a number of primary and secondary school options, including charter and magnet schools.
-There are also a number of international schools in Denver which follow the International Baccalaureate (IB) programme and various other foreign curricula.
+Both public and private schools offer several primary and secondary school options, including charter and magnet schools.
+There are also some international schools in Denver which follow the International Baccalaureate (IB) programme and various other foreign curricula.

 Public schools in Denver